-2.2 The testing of the cargo containment systems of liquefied gas carriers shall be in accordance with standards deemed appropriate by the classification society.
+2.2 The testing of cargo containment systems of liquefied gas carriers shall be in accordance with standards deemed appropriate by the Register.

-2.3 Testing of structures not listed in Table 1 or 2 shall be specially considered.
+2.3 The testing of structures not listed in Table 4.1-1 or 4.1-2 shall be specially considered.